Attribution bias: Cognitive explanation

 Although psychologists agreed that people are prone to these cognitive biases, there existed disagreement concerning the cause of such biases.
 On one hand, supporters of a "cognitive model" argued that biases were a product of human information processing constraints.
 One major proponent of this view was Yale psychologist Michael Storms, who proposed this cognitive explanation following his 1973 study of social perception.
 In his experiment, participants viewed a conversation between two individuals, dubbed Actor One and Actor Two.
 Some participants viewed the conversation while facing Actor One, such that they were unable to see the front of Actor Two, while other participants viewed the conversation while facing Actor Two, obstructed from the front of Actor One.

 Following the conversation, participants were asked to make attributions about the conversationalists.
 Storms found that participants ascribed more causal influence to the person they were looking at.
 Thus, participants made different attributions about people depending on the information they had access to.
 Storms used these results to bolster his theory of cognitively-driven attribution biases; because people have no access to the world except through their own eyes, they are inevitably constrained and consequently prone to biases.
 Similarly, social psychologist Anthony Greenwald described humans as possessing a totalitarian ego, meaning that people view the world through their own personal selves.
 Therefore, different people may interpret the world differently and in turn reach different conclusions.

 Motivational explanation

 Some researchers criticized the view that attributional biases are a sole product of information processing constraints, arguing that humans do not passively interpret their world and make attributions; rather, they are active and goal-driven beings.
 Building on this criticism, research began to focus on the role of motives in driving attribution biases.
 Researchers such as Ziva Kunda drew attention to the motivated aspects of attributions and attribution biases.
-Kunda in particular argued that certain biases only appear when people are presented with motivational pressures; therefore, they can't be exclusively explained by an objective cognitive process.
+Kunda in particular argued that certain biases only appear when people are presented with motivational pressures; therefore, they cannot be exclusively explained by an objective cognitive process.
 More specifically, people are more likely to construct biased social judgments when they are motivated to arrive at a particular conclusion, so long as they can justify this conclusion.